 About those Nike Streaks

-It’s pretty much impossible to come with some definitive conclusions about the shoes, considering that each of the six marathons I’ve done this year were done under vastly different conditions (e.g., hills, snow, altitude with downhill, heat), fitness levels and pacing strategy.
+It’s impossible to make definitive conclusions about the shoes considering that each of the six marathons I’ve done this year were done under vastly different conditions (e.g., hills, snow, altitude with downhill, heat), fitness levels and pacing strategy.

 Other than having more cushioning and arch support than my Pumas (which is not saying too much), they don’t feel that much different, especially in regards to speed.

 More experimentation is needed, but for the moment, I think I’ll continue using these shoes for longer distances (half-marathon and up) and the Pumas for shorter ones.

 One-and-a-half years later, I ran the Pine Tree Marathon wearing the Puma H. Streets.
 It was only a couple minutes faster, so I still would continue to say any difference in performance attributable to the shoes is negligible.